ThePizza1k/crossbridge-swc-lua/docs/lua/REFERENCE.md

 ## Buffer Library

 The buffer library allows the creation and usage of fixed size, mutable blocks of memory.
-Buffer objects are capped at a length of 16777216 bytes.
-Read and write operations for numeric values use big endian byte order.
-Buffer offset values are 0-based.
-(The first byte is at 0, and the last byte is at #b - 1)

-Any operation that would exceed the bounds of the buffer throw an error.

-Buffers are automatically converted to/from ByteArrays when going between AS3 and Lua.

 <details>
 <summary>Buffer functions</summary>